This week in the Republic was marked by several significant occasions.

 The Ombudsman continues attentively explore and monitor current situation in the Republic, also calls citizens for being careful and follow the essential sanitary-epidemiological norms.

 Since the beginning of 2020, the Ombudsman received 1713 complaints.

 All received complaints can be divided into nine categories: personal rights – 538 complaints, economic rights – 66 complaints, social rights – 225 complaints; guarantees of human rights in civil, administrative and criminal proceedings – 196 complaints; enforcement of human rights in penitentiary institutions – 47 complaints; enforcement of rights in the field of education – 2 complaints; enforcement of rights in the field of healthcare – 40 complaints; enforcement of rights of mothers, children and families – 17 complaints, issues connected with the political and military situation in DPR – 582 complaints.

 - Death toll, injuries to civilians and soldiers as a result of hostilities in the territory of the Donetsk People`s Republic

 The DPR Ombudsman’s Office documents cases of violations of Donbas citizens’ rights by the Ukrainian side, including the right to life, personal integrity and freedom of movement.

 Within the period between 25 and 30 April, as a result of armed actions, 1 DPR serviceman sustained injuries.

-On 27 April, a DPR serviceman, born in 1992, sustained injuries, as a result of shelling by the AFU of the settlement Leninskoye, Amvrosiivka district.
+On 27 April, a DPR serviceman, born in 1992, sustained injuries, as a result of the shelling by the AFU of the settlement of Leninskoye, Amvrosiivka district.